thyagoluciano/e2e-api-cucumber/README.md

-    response body path (.*) should not be (.*) response body path (.*) should be of type array response body path (.*) should be of type array with length (\d+)
+    response body path (.*) should not be (.*) response body path (.*) should be of type array response body path (.*) should be of type array with length (\d+) I store the value of response header (.*) as (.*) in global scope I store the value of body path (.*) as (.*) in global scope
-    // TODO: response body should be valid according to schema file (.*)
-    // TODO: response body should be valid according to openapi description (.*) in file (.*)
-    I store the value of response header (.*) as (.*) in global scope I store the value of body path (.*) as (.*) in global scope
 ```